espimyte/eyecrypt/README.md

 It is intended to be user friendly and not require the user to fiddle with the command line.

+To use it, simply run the provided `EYECRYPT.exe` file, and a window should appear.
+Select a file to encrypt and a file to save the result to.
+Optionally, select a key and algorithm to use.
+Press `GO!`, and EYECRYPT will encrypt the image and save the result to the file you specified.

 ![](https://github.com/espimyte/eyecrypt/blob/main/assets/eyecrypt-demo.gif?raw=true)

 The key can be a hexadecimal of any length.
 You can use the `random` button to generate a random key!